What is in vitro fertilisation (IVF)?

 Once a positive pregnancy test is confirmed, you should be reassured that your pregnancy is medically no different to a naturally conceived pregnancy.

-IVF medication and procedures
+- IVF medications and procedures

 Medications and your IVF treatment and their treatment cycle protocols will be prescribed by your fertility specialist.
-For existing Melbourne IVF patients, a step-by-step guide to the different cycles, including Antagonist, Down Regulation and Flare treatment cycles, can be found in the Patient Portal section of the website.
+For existing Melbourne IVF patients, a step-by-step guide to the different cycles, including Antagonist, Down Regulation and Flare treatment cycles, can be found in the Patient Resources section of the website.

 Additional embryos not transferred during your fresh IVF cycle can be frozen for transfer at a future date.
 In some situations, all of your embryos are frozen (a freeze all cycle) with none being transferred as a fresh cycle.
 Find out more about freezing embryos and success rates with frozen embryos.